-The Department of Homeland Security (DHS), Cybersecurity and Infrastructure Security's (CISA), Infrastructure Security Division (ISD) leads the coordinated national effort to secure the nations critical infrastructure from all natural and manmade hazards through the management of risk and the enhancement of resilience.
+The Department of Homeland Security (DHS), Cybersecurity and Infrastructure Security Agency's (CISA), Infrastructure Security Division (ISD) leads the coordinated national effort to secure the nations critical infrastructure from all natural and manmade hazards through the management of risk and the enhancement of resilience.
 This is accomplished in collaboration with the critical infrastructure community.
 The critical infrastructure community can weigh the opportunity costs of making adjustments based on national data specific to infrastructure within their sector.
-This allows for more informed cost effective decisions.
+This allows for more informed cost-effective decisions.

 The CISA Gateway Information systems play a vital role in allowing federal, state, local, tribal, territorial, and private sector partners to identify, analyze, and manage risk to protect the nation.